ostaubzug/classicpi/README.md

  ```

   ```
-@reboot python /home/pi/yourscript.py
+@reboot python /home/pi/yourpath/pythonmusicplayer.py
  ```

 Depending on what GPIO Pins you want to use you need to change them as well.
-Here a picture of my Breadboard.
+Here is a picture of my Breadboard.

 I've added some CAD Files as well so you can print your own buttons for this.

+I've added also a USB Soundcard to enhance the quite poor audio quality of the raspberry